GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Grandfolk.md

 **Islands**: Grandfolks from the islands pride themselves on study and ingenuity.
 They are sometimes called Shore-kin.
 You gain proficiency in a skill of your choice.
-Your [Inte] increases by 1.
+Your [Inte] increases by 2.
 You learn two languages of your choice.

-**Swamps**: The grandfolks from the swamps have left behind a life of struggle for self-fulfilment.
+**Swamps**: The grandfolks from the swamps have left behind a life of struggle for self-fulfillment.
 They are sometimes called Bog-kin.
 Of all of the grandfolk, these face the most universal scorn.
 When you cast a spell whose tier is greater than your heroism, you gain a bonus equal to your heroism.
 You learn a spell of your choice whose minimum tier is 2 or 3.
 Choose an attribute, it is increased by 1.